India: Will wrestler Vinesh Phogat win at politics? – DW – 10/07/2024

 Phogat retired from wrestling after she was disqualified ahead of the 2024 Paris Olympics women's 50-kilogram freestyle final after failing to meet the weight requirement.
 Previously, shehad been confident of scoring a gold medal in the Paris event.

 Just as today she is positive about her chances in the electoral ring.
-Phogat is a member of India's main opposition Congress party and recently ran in legislative elections in the northern Indian state of Haryana on October 5.
+Phogat is a member of India's main opposition Congress party and recently represented the Julana constituency in legislative elections that took place in the northern Indian state of Haryana on October 5.
 Exit polls have predicted a landslide win for her.
 Final results are due on Tuesday.

 Still keeping the fighter in her alive, Phogat believes there are several similarities between wrestling and politics.